-Technically (and within the context of residential neighborhoods), a covenant is a rule governing the use of real property.
-However, in common usage, it may also refer to a promise or agreement (as formalized in a deed) concerning the use of the land, as where a purchaser of land "covenants" to abide by certain restrictions associated with the use of the land.
-Essentially, such covenants are promises made by a prospective purchaser as a condition of purchasing the land in question.
+A covenant (in the context of residential neighborhoods) is a set of rules governing how real property is used.
+However, it may also refer to a promise or other governing document in a deed involving the use of the land.
+In this promise, the new property owner "covenants" (agrees) to follow certain restrictions on how the land is used.
+Essentially, such covenants are promises made by a purchaser as a condition of buying the land in question.

 Legal Effect of Covenants

-Covenants are often lumped together under the collective term of "covenants, conditions, and restrictions" or CC&Rs, a term commonly found in real estate documents.
-Since most covenants involve some kind of condition or restriction placed upon the buyer, the collective term "CC&Rs" has been more widely used in recent years to indicate the existence or future existence of limitations associated with the use of the purchased land.
+Covenants are often referred to as "covenants, conditions, and restrictions" or CC&Rs, a term commonly found in real estate documents.
+Most covenants involve some kind of condition or restriction placed upon the buyer, and therefore the collective term "CC&Rs" has been more widely used in recent years.
+This is done to indicate the existence or future existence of limitations associated with the use of the land.

 Advice for Home Buyers